huntdatacenter/docs/docs/getting-started/1-collect-keys.md

-## 1.4 Verify your setup
+## 1.4 Verify your key collection

-If you successfully completed this step, you should now have:
+A successful completion of this step should have given you:

 - Four (4) keys on your phone stored in Signal
 - Rotating verification in Google Authenticator on your phone